Choral Scholarsips at Trinity

 Choral Scholars at Trinity College combine the singing of the weekly services in the Chapel with an exciting array of recordings, concerts and tours outside term.
 In 2015 the Choir will tour the USA and, in 2016, Australia.
-The major record release in 2013 will be a CD of the Christmas Oratorio recorded with the Orchestra of the Age of Enlightenment, to be released in November 2013.
+The major record release in 2013 will be a CD of Bach's Christmas Oratorio recorded with the Orchestra of the Age of Enlightenment, to be released in November 2013.

 The Choir is socially rich and diverse, partly due to the range of academic subjects read by Choral Scholars: Music, Maths, Natural Sciences, Engineering, Law, Theology, English, Classics, MML…